mininukefromfallout2/discord-chatbot-ollama/README.md

 This is a Discord bot that integrates with the Ollama API to generate responses based on a custom set of instructions.
 The bot can be activated to respond to all messages in a specific channel, and it can be deactivated when necessary.
 The bot uses the **aiohttp** library for asynchronous HTTP requests and supports custom instructions for more dynamic responses.
 It also logs commands with a timezone specified in `.env`.
 If the response is longer than 2000 characters the response will be in a .md file.

+## ⚠️ If you use Windows the bot might not be able to log commands or read the `instructions.txt` file.
+I suggest using Windows Subsystem for Linux to run the bot if you're using Windows.

 ## Requirements

 This project requires the following python dependencies: